KeyanSong/431-2018/slides/class16/README.md

         - The Schedule of Project Presentations is at http://bit.ly/431-2018-project-schedule.
         - The Project Portfolio is still due for all students at noon on Thursday 2018-12-13.
     - A complete Project Study 1 Demonstration [is available now](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1).
     - I am aiming to have a complete Project 2 Demonstration posted by 2018-11-15.
-An [incomplete version is available now](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study2).
+The [incomplete version is here](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study2).

 ## Hint 1 for Homework 5 (and also for Project Study 1) / On the value of Pairing Samples